estuary/flow/site/docs/concepts/flowctl.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---
 import Mermaid from '@theme/Mermaid';

 # flowctl

-There are two ways to work with Flow: through the web app, and using the flowctl command-line interface. flowctl gives you more direct control over the files and directories that comprise your data flows' **catalogs**.
+There are two ways to work with Flow: through the web app, and using the flowctl command-line interface. flowctl gives you more direct control over the files and directories that comprise your Data Flows.
 You can work with any catalog to which you have [access](../reference/authentication.md), regardless of whether it was created from the command line or in the web app.

 You can also authorize Flow users and roles and generate Typescript modules to write custom transformations for your [derivations](derivations.md) — workflows that aren't yet available in the web app.